waggle-sensor/edge-plugins/plugin-training-fcn/README.md

 - `image` is a folder containing all images
 - `gt_image` is a folder containing all labeled (ground truth) images
 - `class_names.list` is a file containing class names; one class name per line
-- `color_names.list` is a file containing RGB color value for each class; one class color set per line (R, G, B)
+- `color_names.list` is a file containing RGB color value for each class; one class color set per line (R, G, B) **Will be supported**

+The ground truth images (labeled images) must follow VOC lable in terms of coler of class.
+Data_loader for other class definition type is not ready (4/10/2020).

 2) Preparing Model Configuration